artssci/app-deployment/README.md

 ```

 ### 5. **Package the App**
+>[NOTE]
+> Once you’ve finished developing your app you can package it for distribution, so users can install it on their computers.

 1. Open another terminal in VS Code.
 2. Generate installation files by typing the code below.
 This installation files will be saved inside the `out` directory: